nathanmarz/storm/README.md

  ```

 ### Deploying and Running a Flux Topology
-Once your topology components are packaged with the Flux dependency, you are can run different topologies either locally
+Once your topology components are packaged with the Flux dependency, you can run different topologies either locally
 or remotely using the `storm jar` command.
 For example, if your fat jar is named `myTopology-0.1.0-SNAPSHOT.jar` you
 could run it locally with the command: